th2-net/th2-docs/content/docs/getting-started/requirements/os-and-network.md

 <notice note>

-Accessibility of container registries can be tested using `telnet` command in terminal to the `80` or `443` port.
+To test the accessibility of container registries, the `telnet` command can be used in the terminal to connect to the `80` or `443` port.

 For example: